luciancooper/tty-strings/README.md

 **Features**

 * Implements the grapheme cluster breaking algorithm outlined in [UAX #29](https://unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries) to split strings into user perceived characters (graphemes).
 * Accurately measures of the visual width of strings when they are displayed in the terminal, with support for emoji characters and [ZWJ sequences](https://unicode.org/reports/tr51/#Emoji_ZWJ_Sequences).
-More details about the visual width of code points can be found in the [`codePointWidth`](#codepointwidthcode) function details below.
+More details about the visual width of code points can be found in the [`codePointWidth`](#codepointwidthcode) function description below.
-* Provides methods for slicing and wrapping strings that include [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
+* Provides methods for slicing and wrapping strings that contain [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).

-Everything in this module is up to date with the lastest version of unicode (currently version [13.0.0](https://www.unicode.org/versions/Unicode13.0.0/)).
+Everything in this module is up to date with the latest version of unicode (currently version [13.0.0](https://www.unicode.org/versions/Unicode13.0.0/)).

+Check out the [acknowledgements](#acknowledgements) section below for a look at the other Javascript projects that inspired this module.

 ## Installation